 - specifically justify the need for the inclusion of identifiable information;

 - confirm with justification that conduct of the project will not, either directly or indirectly, cause legal, economic, physical, or social harm to individuals whose identification is revealed in the transfer of information.

-The IRB (or RIO for exemptions) will not approve NIJ-funded research involving transfer of identifiable information if these requirements are not met.
+The IRB (or RI for exemptions) will not approve NIJ-funded research involving transfer of identifiable information if these requirements are not met.